 Festival Screening Venues

-The 2019 Sheridan WYO Film Festival takes place in two of the most beautiful and unique venues in the Rocky Mountains.
+The 2019 WYO Film Festival takes place in two of the most beautiful and unique venues in the Rocky Mountains.

 Screening venues include a restored Vaudeville Theater and one of the most spectacular art centers in the region.
 Learn more about each venue and location below.